learn-co-curriculum/writing-a-lab/README.md

 + Provide less instructions
 + Tests only cover the big picture and not each individual line of code they have to write
-+ Provide less starter code.
++ Provide less starter code
 + Require a student to Google some information to complete the lab
-+ Incorporate passed a student has learned to pass all the tests
++ Incorporate past concepts a student has learned to pass all the tests

 ## How to Approach Building A Lab